-The one deck will be constructed of wood materials and supported by timber posts set on concrete.
-The deck will be open and isolated from the surrounding landscape with gravel over a polyester weed barrier.
+A deck will be constructed of wood materials and supported by timber posts.
+The deck will be open overhead and underneath and isolated from the surrounding landscape with gravel over a fiberglass weed barrier.
+This material should be spread underneath the entire deck surface and to 2' past the drip-line of the deck.